beefy_cabbage and Assassination Politics

 Maybe not if there is a motivating factor beyond money.
 What if there was an assassination market that didn't need money at all?
 An assassination market that didn't even need the crytography or the anonymity necessary to power Jim Bell's proposed system?
 I think an assassination market based on accrued fame could function the same way.
 Replace actual money with likes, subscribes, karma, or whatever social media currency we are interested in.
 A lack of anonymity would be preferred to truly collect your fame, and so could be implemented as easily as the simple dead pools that we've seen.
 Someone posts a meme predicting someone else's death.
 Another entity kills that person on the correct date and gains all the likes or karma or whatever.

 It isn't a new observation that people will do just about anything for likes.
-Even though people don't do just about anything for likes, and those kind of observations are usually made by disaffected cranks that just want to deflate everyone's fun (not me of course…).
+Even though people don't do just about anything for likes, and those kind of observations are usually made by disaffected cranks that just want to deflate everyone's fun (not me of course...).
 The difference in this incident was how closely it resembled assassination politics, which is pretty funny.
-Beefy_cabbage's meme was a joke, and I think that is pretty obvious in its current cultural context, and because the Queen is still alive.
-But it is close enough to some sort of system for a new kind of assassination market, that I think we should take care.
+Beefy_cabbage's meme was a joke, and I think that is pretty obvious because Queen is still alive.
+But it is close enough to some sort of system for a new kind of assassination market that I think we should take care.
 Once we meme ourselves into dystopia, I'm not sure it will be as funny.
-Or maybe it would be even funnier.
+Or maybe it will be even funnier.
 I can't tell anymore.